2. Cheese

 Are these alternatives all the same as the dairy products you've acquired a taste for?
 With a few exceptions, the answer is usually no. They are made from different things, so you may need to acquire a taste for them, just as you once did with dairy products.
 It's worth doing so for all the ethical reasons already outlined, and it is a positive change you can make at a very low cost to yourself.

 There is a massive industry trying to keep you invested in dairy.
 Milk and dairy corporations are often huge, with major government support and subsidies.
 There is a whole deep dive you can do on the US Government Cheese programme: a vast stockpile which was partially responsible for cheese being so deeply embedded into the modern American diet.
 The marketing and lobbying power of the dairy industry reaches into our governments and homes globally.
 National Dietary guidelines are regularly published by countries, and they affect what is served in prisons, schools, hospitals and the military, and feed into the public understanding of nutrition.
-Groups of well-funded animal corporations and lobbying groups attend reviews on national dietary guidelines, with the dairy industry often being one of the biggest spenders amongst them.
-The dairy industry is also a major funder of academic research, which is vital to their interests, as studies funded by food corporations have been found to be between four and eight times more likely to have findings that align to their economic interests.
+Groups of well-funded animal-oppressing corporations and lobbying groups attend reviews on national dietary guidelines, with the dairy industry often being one of the biggest spenders amongst them.
+The dairy industry is also a major funder of academic research, which is vital to its interests, as studies funded by food corporations have been found to be between four and eight times more likely to have findings that align with their economic interests.

 Be the change

-Positive life changes can be hard, such as getting to bed earlier, exercising every day, keeping hydrated, being kind, and keeping the wealthy from corrupting our political systems.
+Positive life changes can be hard, such as getting to bed earlier, exercising every day, keeping hydrated, being kind, being grateful, and keeping the ultra-wealthy from corrupting our political systems.
 We often know what we should do, but find it hard to find the motivation to follow through with it.
 Giving up dairy, though, is very low-hanging fruit with little personal cost.
 Why not take this quick win for compassion and the environment?
-When ordering coffee, it is literally as easy as adding one word like “oat” before your order, or maybe ask your barista which plant-based milk they recommend.
-When shopping, just reach for a different part of the shelf where the milks are.
+When ordering coffee, it is literally as easy as adding one word like “oat” before your order, or maybe just asking your barista which plant-based milk they recommend.
+When shopping, just reach for a different part of the shelf where the milks all are.
 Try a pizza with vegan cheese, pine nuts, or just some extra splashes of olive oil.
 A little exploration, some often small changes in habits, and you won't look back.